 As you can see in the figure above, the three-way merge results in an extra commit that has two parents instead of one.
-The master reference now points to this new commit, which is called a merge commit, and is needed to indicate the merge from diverging histories.
+The controller reference now points to this new commit, which is called a merge commit, and is needed to indicate the merge from diverging histories.

 Before we wrap up though, here are some additional tips on merging that might come in handy.

 Imagine you want to integrate the changes from one branch with another branch, but you can’t or don’t want to merge the original commits as they are.
 Instead, you want to incorporate all of the changes into a single commit with a message that you choose.
 To do that, you just have to use the –squash option when merging: